Bradley Griffin

 A sell-out room in Des Moines.

-Featured speaker at one of agriculture’s premier annual events — hosted by Peoples Company and running every year since 2008 — before a sell-out audience of land investors, agricultural professionals, and policy leaders.
+I was a featured speaker at one of agriculture’s premier annual events, hosted by Peoples Company and running every year since 2008, before a sell-out audience of land investors, agricultural professionals, and policy leaders.

 The session cut through a tightening market: how buyers stay in front when inventory and attention are both scarce, and why the operators who move decisively keep winning the ground the hesitant ones study.